 Interestingly, these new online consumers behaved differently from those who came before them.
 As a group, they had larger basket sizes than those who had been serious online shoppers for a couple of years, spending more than their 2019 peers by about 6%.
-They were also the most enthusiastic buy-online-pick-up-in-store (BOPIS) and curbside shoppers.
+They were also the most enthusiastic buy-online-pick-up-in-store (BOPIS) buy online pickup in store and curbside shoppers.

 But as with all new customers, retailers have to work hard to deliver the right kind of experience to get these consumers to come back.
 They are in that super-sensitive first-impression territory.
 For example, products need to be dispatched on time and curbside orders had better be ready when promised.
 First impressions mean a lot, especially when you are attracting and retaining customers solely through digital channels.
 This means spending the money needed to build the right kind of infrastructure — physical, operational, and technical — to support these activities.

 Retailers who had little to no experience with online sales prior to COVID-19, faced a dilemma.
 Card not present fraud is riskier than taking a credit card from a shopper in your physical store.
 Increases in online orders are inevitably accompanied by increases in fraud.
 When COVID-19 arrived in full force in March 2020, fraud rings were right behind them, knowing that traditional fraud teams were likely working from home and stretched thin.